1924–1925 Minnesota smallpox epidemic: Outbreak

 The first 1924 deaths took place in Duluth, Minnesota, in January and were followed by more in Minneapolis in the last week of June.
 They raised little alarm.
 A few more people died over the summer.
 In the fall, when people began to huddle indoors, the disease spread: 27 died in October, 66 in November, and 149 in December.

 At the time, about 240,000 people lived in Saint Paul and 410,000 in Minneapolis.
 Had the disease affected both cities' populations equally, there would have been 91 deaths in Saint Paul and 129 in Minneapolis.
 But at the end of 1924, 208 people had died in Minneapolis and only 12 in Saint Paul.
+The two cities took different tactics against the disease.

 Two factors explain the difference.
 First, Minneapolis had a higher population density.
 Saint Paul and Minneapolis were about the same size in area, but Minneapolis fit 170,000 more people into an equivalent space.
 It had more flophouses, shelters, and boarding houses, all of which pressed sometimes sickly people into close quarters.
 In these conditions, the airborne smallpox virus spread quickly.

 Second, Saint Paul's public health system responded more efficiently to the crisis.
 Its workers were better trained, and they acted more quickly to quarantine victims and trace the sources of infection.
 Minneapolis public health officers, perhaps overwhelmed by the scope of their problem, acted less efficiently in training hospital workers, tracing sources of the virus, and warning schools, businesses, and families of danger when infection appeared.
 They also put smallpox victims in the public hospital, infecting new victims.
 Saint Paul officials isolated as many of the ill as they could in a "pest house" far from the center of town.